aws/aws-cdk/packages/aws-cdk-lib/aws-ecr-assets/README.md

 Additionally, you can supply `buildSecrets`.
 Your system must have Buildkit enabled, see https://docs.docker.com/build/buildkit/.

-Also, similary to `@aws-cdk/aws-s3-assets`, you can set the CDK_DOCKER environment variable in order to provide a custom Docker executable command or path.
+Also, similarly to `@aws-cdk/aws-s3-assets`, you can set the CDK_DOCKER environment variable in order to provide a custom Docker executable command or path.
 This may sometimes be needed when building in environments where the standard docker cannot be executed (see https://github.com/aws/aws-cdk/issues/8460 for details).